 “But I didn’t give them an excuse, because my gameplan was: let them lose the title.”

-Clattenburg is no doubt a prime example of an increasingly common facet of modern football: the celebrity referee.
+Clattenburg is a prime example of an increasingly common facet of modern football: the celebrity referee.
 We’ve taken a look at the eight main ingredients which make up one of the most bizarre breeds of humanity.

 The common consensus that the less you noticed a referee, the better he officiated does not apply to the celebrity referee.
 Their achievements are just as noteworthy as those of the players who we pay to watch.